Loggerhead sea turtle: Distribution

 Pacific loggerheads live in temperate to tropical regions.
 They forage in the East China Sea, the southwestern Pacific, and along the Baja California Peninsula.
 Eastern Australia and Japan are the major nesting areas, with the Great Barrier Reef deemed an important nesting area.
 Pacific loggerheads occasionally nest in Vanuatu and Tokelau.
 Yakushima Island is the most important site, with three nesting grounds visited by 40% of all nearby loggerheads.
 After nesting, females often find homes in the East China Sea, while the Kuroshio Current Extension's Bifurcation region provides important juvenile foraging areas.
 Eastern Pacific populations are concentrated off the coast of Baja California, where upwelling provides rich feeding grounds for juvenile turtles and subadults.
 Nesting sites along the eastern Pacific Basin are rare. mtDNA sequence polymorphism analysis and tracking studies suggest 95% of the population along the coast of the Americas hatch on the Japanese Islands in the western Pacific.
 The turtles are transported by the prevailing currents across the full length of the northern Pacific, one of the longest migration routes of any marine animal.
 The return journey to the natal beaches in Japan has been long suspected, although the trip would cross unproductive clear water with few feeding opportunities.
 Evidence of a return journey came from an adult female loggerhead named Adelita, which in 1996, equipped with a satellite tracking device, made the 14,500 km trip from Mexico across the Pacific.
 Adelita was the first animal of any kind ever tracked across an ocean basin.

 The Mediterranean Sea is a nursery for juveniles, as well as a common place for adults in the spring and summer months.
 Almost 45% of the Mediterranean juvenile population has migrated from the Atlantic.
 Loggerheads feed in the Alboran Sea and the Adriatic Sea, with tens of thousands of specimens (mainly sub-adult) seasonally present in the North-Eastern portion of the latter, above all in the area of the Po Delta.

 Greece is the most popular nesting site along the Mediterranean, with more than 3,000 nests per year.
 Zakynthos hosts the largest Mediterranean nesting with the second one being in Kyparissia Bay.
 Because of this, Greek authorities do not allow planes to take off or land at night in Zakynthos due to the nesting turtles.
 In addition to the Greek coast, the coastlines of Cyprus and Turkey are also common nesting sites.

-One record of this turtle was made in Ireland when a specimen washed ashore on Ballyhealy Beach in County Wexford.
-Another records one specimen being washed up on a beach in County Donegal, Ireland.
+One record of this turtle was made in Ireland when a specimen washed ashore on Ballyhealy Beach in County Wexford in 2013.
+Another records one specimen being washed up on a beach in County Donegal, Ireland, in 2019.
+They are not native to UK waters, but have been increasingly seen, most recently in 2026.